Do I Pay My Deductible When I’m Not At Fault?

 We’ve highlighted some key information about who pays your deductible after an accident that isn’t your fault.
 We’ll highlight the deductible recovery process, too, so you know exactly how your insurance will work to get you reimbursed.

 How Do Car Insurance Deductibles Work?

+Let’s start with the basics — what’s a car insurance deductible?
 A car insurance deductible is the amount of money you agree to pay out of pocket when you file an insurance claim.
 Once you pay this amount, your insurance company will then step in to help cover the remaining cost for damages (up to your policy limit).